 We appreciate your interest in the Paramedic Program and hope the following information will help you determine whether you are currently qualified for admission to the program.
 If you feel you are qualified, you may obtain an application packet by downloading it from our webpage (address is above) or via email from Karen Cook at kcook@swccd.edu.
-Approximately 30 students are enrolled each year.
-Qualified applicants are admitted based primarily on the Selection Process described on Page 3 and secondarily on a "first come, first serve" (complete application) basis if there is a tie in ranking.
+Qualified applicants are admitted based primarily on the Selection Process described on Page 3 and secondarily on a "first come, first serve" (complete application) basis if there is a tie in ranking and a surplus of qualified applicants.